 What You Do:

-- Shuffle the cards and distribute all of them evenly among the players.
+- Ask your child to shuffle the cards and distribute them evenly among the players.

 - Request that any players who have 7s in their hands place them in a row in the center of the table.

 - The objective of the game is for all players to place their cards in numerical order, using matching suits.
 For the first round, players will need to have either a 6 or an 8 to place next to the 7s.

 - Each player should put down as many cards in numerical order as he can on each turn.